Dom Joly: Fool Britannia

-In 2012-13, Joly made two series of Fool Britannia, a hidden camera show that aired on Saturday evenings on ITV1.
+In 2012–13, Joly made two series of Fool Britannia, a hidden camera show that aired on Saturday evenings on ITV1.

 Celebrity Island with Bear Grylls

-In 2016 Joly was marooned on a desert island for two weeks for Celebrity Island with Bear Grylls.
+In 2016, Joly was marooned on a desert island for two weeks for Celebrity Island with Bear Grylls.

 Pilgrimage

-In 2020 Joly walked the Sultans Trail from Belgrade to Istanbul for the BBC One series Pilgrimage.
+In 2020, Joly walked the Sultans Trail from Belgrade to Istanbul for the BBC One series Pilgrimage.

 Writing

 Joly was a columnist for The Independent on Sunday from 2003 until the paper closed in 2016.

 He was thought to be the writer of a spoof column in The Independent and then i called "Cooper Brown: He's out there", and later confirmed in his autobiography that this was the case.
-The column is published as the work of an American character named Cooper Brown and revolves around his putative adventures as "a garrulous American showbiz type".
+The column was presented as the work of an American character named Cooper Brown and revolves around his putative adventures as "a garrulous American showbiz type".

 In 2010, Joly published a travel book called The Dark Tourist: Sightseeing in the World's Most Unlikely Holiday Destinations, investigating dark tourism.
 In the book Joly travels to places that witnessed great tragedy and death, including Chernobyl, which he visited on 4 May 2009; his childhood home of Lebanon; North Korea; various spots in the United States including locations of famous assassinations; the Killing Fields of Cambodia; and Iran for a skiing holiday.
 The book was published on 2 September 2010 in the UK.

 Joly published his second travel book, Scary Monsters and Super Creeps, in 2012.
 In the book, he travels the world in search of six cryptids such as Bigfoot and the Yeti.

-In 2019 Joly published the travel book The Hezbollah Hiking Club, in which he documented his walk across Lebanon with two friends.
+In 2019, Joly published the travel book The Hezbollah Hiking Club, in which he documented his walk across Lebanon with two friends.

 Joly was a special correspondent for the Independent at the 2008 Summer Olympics in Beijing.
 While in Beijing, he also appeared daily on the Drive programme on Five Live.

+In 2023, Joly published a book The Conspiracy Tourist, in which he travels the world investigating conspiracy theories and the people who believe them including QAnon, hunting for UFOs in Roswell, chasing Alex Jones of Infowars around Austin, trying to prove that Finland exists and taking a flat-earther to the edge of the world.